Coeus1269/SaltedHashPWD/README.md

 	 Therefore this class assumes that you have the SALT in your code outside of this class.
 	 This class is based on the work and ideas of Taylor Hornby taylor@defuse.ca https://github.com/defuse/password-hashing

+	The calss is partially static so you can use some of the funfctionality wothout instantiation.

+USAGE:
+	The simplest usage:
+		Create a HASH: String tempHash = SaltedHashPassword.createHash(tempPWD,tempSalt); // static usage example

+		VAalidate a HASH: SaltedHashPassword SPWD = new SaltedHashPassword(tempPWD,tempSalt,tempHash);
+				if(SPWD.verifyPassword()) // used after instantiation
+				  {
+				  Do stuff
+				  }

+				  if(SPWD.verifyPassword(tempPWD,tempHash)) // used after salt already set {
+				  Do stuff
+				  }